-Getting an online English teaching job is a brilliant way for native-level English speakers to earn money working from home.
+Getting an online English teaching job is a brilliant way for native-level and fluent English speakers to earn money working from home or anywhere in the world!
 There’s a ton of demand for online English teachers and it’s a desirable job to have: you can choose your own working hours and fit teaching in around your schedule, earn upwards of US$30 per hour and boost your CV with a sparkly new skill.
 Win!

 Whether you’re looking for a full-time, earn-from-home position or a part-time side hustle to give yourself a bit of financial freedom, we hear you!
 And we’ve got heaps of tips and tricks to help you learn more and get started in your own online English teaching job…